Newham Sixth Form College

-Newham Sixth Form College (NewVIc) is a sixth form college located in the East London borough of Newham.
+Newham Sixth Form College (NewVIc) is a sixth form college located in the Outer London borough of Newham.
 Situated on a single site in Plaistow, the college was established in 1992 to provide for students in Newham and neighbouring boroughs who opt to stay in education beyond GCSE O-levels.
 It is designed for students ages 16 to 19 and its curriculum includes A-levels as well as specialist pathway, levels 2 and 3 vocational, foundation level and ESOL programmes.
 The college at one time had an enrolment of about 2,500 students.

 In 2024 the college merged with Newham College of Further Education.

 History

 A school was first opened on the site as the municipal Plaistow Secondary School in 1926.
 In 1945 this became Plaistow Grammar School (later known as Plaistow County Grammar School) which in 1972 merged with Faraday Secondary Modern School to become Cumberland Comprehensive School.

 After Cumberland moved and the borough of Newham adopted a sixth form re-organised education system, the Newham Sixth Form College was established and opened its doors to students in September 1992.
 Student numbers grew rapidly, increasing from 750 in the first year to over 2,000 in the 2002/3 academic year and more than 2,500 in 2009/10.

 The college was led from 1991 to 2008 by Sid Hughes, who won a Lifetime Achievement Award in the Teaching Awards of 2005 and was awarded an honorary degree by University of East London upon his retiring from NewVIc.
 Eddie Playfair served as principal from 2008 to end of Spring 2018.
 Mandeep Gill began as principal in 2018.

-In October of 2024 the college merged with Newham College of Further Education to provide post-16 and adult education to more than 12,000 students in Newham.
+In October 2024 the college merged with Newham College of Further Education to provide post-16 and adult education to more than 12,000 students in Newham.
 NewVIc had deteriorated and become the only sixth form college in the country to hold Ofsted's lowest possible rating, while the college principal had been on leave for a year and the chairman had stepped down.
 Jamie Purser, Newham College's deputy principal and NewVIc's acting principal, took charge of the new college from 1 January 2025.